Dollar steady but vulnerable as tariff worries take hold

 "Clearly, importers have been trying to get as many products into the country as they can before tariffs hit, with the result set to be a huge drag on GDP growth in Q1 2025," ING economists said in a note.

+in April, an official factory survey showed on Wednesday, keeping alive calls for further stimulus as Trump's broad April 2 "Liberation Day" tariffs snapped two months of recovery.

-The dollar index, which measures the U.S. currency against six other units, was last at 99.219, not far from the three year low it touched last week.
-The index is down 4.76% this month, its weakest performance since November 2022.
-(Reporting by Ankur Banerjee in Singapore; Editing by Lincoln Feast.)
+The dollar index, which measures the U.S. currency against six other units, was 0.14% higher at 99.316, but remained not far from the three year low it touched last week.
+The index is down 4.6% this month, its weakest performance since November 2022.
+(Reporting by Ankur Banerjee in Singapore; Editing by Lincoln Feast and Kim Coghill)